dasch-swiss/4124-xmlperformance-testdata/README.md

 - 60  - 70  s for the 100 MB files

 While there is some variance in the data, the performance remains stable over time.
-This can be seen in these two diagrams, where the same 1 MB image file was uploaded 1000 times in row:
+This can be seen in these two diagrams, where the same 1 MB image file was uploaded 1000 times in row (and then again a second 1000 times):
 <img src="metrics/2022-11-30_174912_metrics_localhost_one_file.png" alt="metrics/2022-11-30_174912_metrics_localhost_one_file.png" width="700"/>
 <img src="metrics/2022-11-30_204645_metrics_localhost_one_file.png" alt="metrics/2022-11-30_204645_metrics_localhost_one_file.png" width="700"/>